djnavarro/knitr-11ty/posts/hello-changelog/index.md

 - Ninth step was to write a simple `render.sh` shell script that calls `knitr::knit()` to render a post from `.kmd` to `.md`.
 After a little bit of thought I decided that since (a) eleventy is very fast at rebuilding the website and (b) I've had bad experiences with tools that "automatically" decide when to re-render a source document, it makes sense not to automate the knit process for this toy project
 - Tenth step was to edit the template to allow (minimal) support of social media tags
 - Eleventh step was to add mathjax support
+- Twelfth step was to add `tweaks.css` to override skeleton defaults I didn't want